 What is important enough you will want to stick with it and follow through?
-Evaluate your priorities and figure out what is most important and why you want to do it.
+Evaluate your priorities and determine what is most important and why you want to do it.
 For example, if you are looking to lose weight – Is it because you want to look better?
 Feel better or something else?

 A list can be helpful.
-It could be something you hang on your bathroom mirror to see each morning, a phone app or an actual to-do list on your calendar.
-Don’t over load your list with items you know you cannot handle.
-Some people find it works well to have a list of things to accomplish each week and at the end of the week reflect on what happened.
+It could be something you hang on your bathroom mirror to see each morning, a phone app, or an actual to-do list on your calendar.
+Don’t overload your list with items you know you cannot handle.
+Some people find it works well to have a list of things to accomplish each week and, at the end of the week, reflect on what happened.

-How often do we hear the benefits of multi-tasking?
-I am here today to tell you to stop and think single tasking!
+How often do we hear the benefits of multitasking?
+I am here today to tell you to stop and think single-tasking!

 When you go on a journey for change, you can enlist the help of trusted friends to help you stay on track.
 Consider who to bring into your circle.
 To begin, you need someone that is neutral.
-You need to be clear what feedback you are looking for and your expectations.
+You need to be clear about what feedback you are looking for and about your expectations.
 Look for someone you can talk to about difficulties you are having and what you want to accomplish.
 It may be a person you can just report to on whether you are on track.
-It’s up to you but often you will be more self-accountable knowing someone knows your goals.
-I work with several people on goal setting and having a neutral party makes it easier for them to listen to feedback and suggestions.
+It’s up to you, but often you will be more self-accountable knowing someone knows your goals.
+I work with several people on goal setting, and having a neutral party makes it easier for them to listen to feedback and suggestions.

 My favorite part of self-accountability is reaping the rewards.
-You can set the type and amount of rewards as you need.
+You can set the type and amount of rewards you need.
 For example – small rewards could be a special dessert you enjoy when out at dinner.
 A big reward may be a shopping trip or special spa day.
 You decide what will motivate you.

-Remember there is no cheating in accountability.
-It’s your life and you must live with yourself.
+Remember, there is no cheating in accountability.
+It’s your life, and you must live with yourself.
 If you can take little steps, change will come.
 It takes patience and perseverance.
 Have faith you can change and become the person you want to be.
 The rewards of altering your attitude can reap a happier and healthier life.
 Be persistent and keep moving in the positive direction.
 Little positive steps daily lead to big change.

 Going it alone when trying to make permanent lifestyle changes can be tough.
 That’s why we at Prime Women developed PLATE, a weight management program for women over 50.
 A key component of the program is you are placed in a group forum of ten women of a similar age and weight loss goals.
 We know accountability has shown to be the single biggest factor in weight loss success.
 If you are looking to lose weight and keep it off, consider becoming a member of PLATE.
 Learn more here.